dapr/php-sdk/daprdocs/content/en/php-sdk-docs/php-app/php-unit-testing.md

 no_list: true
 ---

-Unit, functional, and integration tests are first-class citizens with the PHP SDK.
+Unit and integration tests are first-class citizens with the PHP SDK.
 Using the DI container, mocks, stubs, and the provided `\Dapr\Mocks\TestClient` allows you to have very fine-grained tests.

 ## Testing Actors